 The Department of Medical Humanities at Southern Illinois University offers a curriculum designed to provide medical students with a core knowledge in the humanities, emphasizing application of the content and methodologies of humanities disciplines to the practice of medicine.
 These humanities disciplines include: ethics, health policy, medical history, medical jurisprudence, psychosocial care, and religious studies.

-Friday, March 6, Thaddeus M. Pope, PhD, MA, JD, BA joins us as the John and Marsha Ryan Bioethicist in Residence Distinguished Visiting Lecturer.
-Dr. Pope will speak to the students on the subject of Medical Futility-Policy Implications.
+April 16-17: Thaddeus Pope, PhD, JD, the John and Marsha Ryan Bioethicist-in-Residence Distinguished Visiting Lecturer, will visit Springfield.
+His presentation on Medical Futility-Policy Implications is scheduled to begin at 9:00 a.m. on Friday, April 17th in Telehealth, Room 1252 / 913 Buildilng.
 Dr. Pope holds the position of Director of the Health Law Institute and Associate Professor of Law, both at Hamline University, Saint Paul, MN.

 Tuesday, May 5, 12:00 Noon

 Friday, May 22, 2015: 17th Annual Southern Illinois HealthCare/SIU Health Policy Institute presents

 ALTERNATIVE DELIVERY METHODS IN HEALTHCARE: THE SEARCH FOR QUALITY AND EFFICIENCY

 Co-sponsored by the Chicago Medical Society, the Illinois State Bar Association, the Illinois State Medical Society, the Paul Simon Public Policy Institute, and by the SIU School of Medicine - Department of Medical Humanities.
 CME credits are available.

 Please click for registration and venue locations in Springfield, Carbondale and Chicago.